 Weight gain: Weight gain is another common problem that comes with consuming too much added sugar.
 When we eat foods that are high in added sugar, we consume more calories than we need, which can lead to weight gain over time.
 But by choosing healthier options like nuts, seeds, and lean proteins, we can feel full and satisfied without consuming too many calories.

 Fatty liver: When we consume too much sugar, our livers can become overwhelmed and start storing the excess sugar as fat.
 This can lead to a condition called non-alcoholic fatty liver disease, which can cause inflammation, liver damage, and other health problems.
 But by cutting back on added sugars and choosing healthier options like whole foods and healthy fats, we can keep our livers happy and healthy.

-With that in mind, here are healthy alternatives that you can use:
+With that in mind, here are healthy alternatives for refined sugar that you can use:

 Stevia: Stevia is derived from the leaves of the stevia plant and has been used for centuries in South America as a sweetener.